sitron/lst/README.md

 ## What is it?
 LST is a command line utility to help you with your scrum life at Liip.
-At the moment, it creates sprint burnup charts out of Jira/Zebra data, but more will come!
+At the moment, it creates sprint burnup charts out of Jira/Zebra data and it helps your PO/SM make sure you didn't push hours on a wrong project, but more will come!
 It's main advantage is its ease of use: just edit a yml config file so that it knows what project you're currently working on, and enjoy a nice up-to-date chart.

 ## Advantages